 1) To investigate the balance of abiotic and biotic factors that are structure mycorrhizal fungal communities, I'm investigating fungal communities along an elevational gradient at RMBL (Rocky Mountain Biological Lab).
-The argument of biotic versus abiotic factors has been a long-fought debate in ecology for several decades, but does the either/or debate really matter?
+The argument of biotic versus abiotic factors has been a long-fought debate in ecology for several decades, but does the either/or debate correct?
 It seems commonplace that some balance between abiotic and biotic factors ultimately control community structure.
 One of the main questions I'm interested in pursuing is: Does the balance of abiotic vs biotic factors change as you move along an elevational gradient?
-It seems unlikely, that communities are structured by the same factors at the bottom of a mountain to the top.

 There is a pretty good chance that their are a few more projects included since I have finished writing this section......
 If you have any questions or if you are interested in collaborating, send me an email.